jeffmodzel/python-flask-mock-rest-api/README.md

 There are different ways to structure a Flask project and many guides on best practices.
 This project was setup to be as easy as possible to deploy to Elastic Beanstalk.

 ## Details
-The web server in this project is relatively simple and is meant as a starting point for a more complicated or detailed use case.
-There is no authorization for requests or query string parameters for filtering or querying data.
+The web server in this project is relatively simple and meant as a starting point for a more complicated or detailed use case.
+There is no authentication/authorization for requests or query string parameters for filtering or querying data.
 If these are required for your particular use case you would need to implement them.

 The "database" used in this project is a simple, object data store implemented in-memory (i.e., not persistent).
 It is designed to store resources by type and takes the liberty of assigning unique UUID's to all new resources.
 There is no further business logic implemented - you can POST the same resource over and over and they will be created successfully each with a new UUID.
 If you need more complicated logic or persistent storage you would need to implement that.